Liumouliu/deepIBL/README.md

 and also the following prior work:

 1. Arandjelovic, Relja, et al. "NetVLAD: CNN architecture for weakly supervised place recognition."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.

-# ACKNOWLEDGEMENTS

-I would express my thanks to Prof. Akihiko Torii who generously provided me with the data.

 # Contact